Basic AutoCAD Commands

 Using this command you can make a multiline geometry which contains multiple parallel lines.

 You can insert a block or a drawing as a block in the table using this command.
 You can also fit the block in the table cell and also justify its location automatically with TINSERT dialogue box.
 I have made a simple table by importing blocks of design center as shown in the image below.

 By default, AutoCAD does not mirror text in the drawing but if you want to mirror the text of your drawing then change the value of MIRRTEXT system variable to 1.

 As the name suggests this command can be used to find the area of closed or open shapes in the AutoCAD drawing.
-To know more about finding the area in AutoCAD drawings refer this related article.
+To know more about finding the area in AutoCAD drawings refer to this related article.

-Using this command you can reorient text entities in best readable position.
-In the image A below the text is oriented at different angles and in some of the situations, the text is not properly readable.
+Using this command you can reorient text entities in a best readable position.
+In image A below the text is oriented at different angles and in some of the situations, the text is not properly readable.
 Whereas in image B below TORIENT command has been used to make the text readable for all angles.